Skip to main content

 • Visual information processing diagnosis, treatment strategies, and management

-• The residents have access to additional faculty with expertise in specialty areas such as contact lenses, ocular disease, and low vision.
+• Residents have access to additional faculty with expertise in specialty areas such as contact lenses, ocular disease, and low vision.

-• The residents will attend courses 771: Vision, Perception and Learning, 772: Strabismus/Amblyopia Diagnosis, and 773: Strabismus/Amblyopia Management.
+• Residents will attend courses 771: Vision, Perception and Learning, 772: Strabismus/Amblyopia Diagnosis, and 773: Strabismus/Amblyopia Management.

-• The residents will assist the assigned faculty as a laboratory instructor in Courses 771: Vision, Perception and Learning and 772: Strabismus/ Amblyopia Diagnosis.
+• Residents will assist the assigned faculty as a laboratory instructor in Courses 771: Vision, Perception and Learning and 772: Strabismus/ Amblyopia Diagnosis.
 Co-teaching as a laboratory instructor in course 672: Management of Non-Strabismic Binocular Vision Conditions is optional.

-• The residents will attend faculty taught seminars in Special Education, Sports Vision, Acquired Brain Injury, and Disability & Accessibility.
-Additionally, discussions on topics such as myopia management, genetic testing, and aniseikonia management will be included.
+• Residents will attend faculty-led seminars on Special Education, Sports Vision, Acquired Brain Injury, and Disability & Accessibility.
+Additionally, residents will participate in discussions on topics such as myopia management, genetic testing, and aniseikonia management.

 Scholarly Activities:

-• The residents meet monthly for Journal Club, where various scholarly articles are presented.
-The residents are assigned to present one article per month and will give a minimum of 8 presentations at Journal Club.
+• Residents and faculty meet monthly for Journal Club, where scholarly articles are presented and discussed.
+Each resident is assigned to present one article per session, with a minimum of 8 presentations required.

-• In addition to Journal Club reading assignments, the faculty mentors assign various articles and chapters to read to enhance patient care.
+• Beyond Journal Club assignments, faculty mentors assign supplementary readings to enhance the residents’ ability to provide evidence-based patient care.

-• The residents are encouraged to attend scientific meetings (e.g., AAO, OVDRA).
-In addition, the residents are encouraged to attend various local education meetings and continued education held at the College.
+• Residents are encouraged to attend scientific meetings (e.g., AAO, OVDRA), local education meetings, and continued education held at the College.

-• The residents are encouraged to submit scientific abstracts for paper or poster presentations at the AAO and/or OVDRA meetings.
+• Residents are encouraged to submit and present scientific abstracts at the AAO and/or OVDRA meetings.

-• The residents are encouraged to participate in clinical research projects (e.g. associate investigator in the Pediatric Eye Disease Investigator Group Network, independent research study).
+• Residents are encouraged to participate in clinical research projects (e.g., associate investigator in the Pediatric Eye Disease Investigator Group Network, independent research study).

 STIPEND & BENEFITS